Vega Baja, Puerto Rico: History

-Although is generally believed that Vega Baja was founded in 1776, after the division of Vega Alta from La Vega (modern day Vega Alta) historians have verified that it was many years later when it was officially recognized by the Spanish government.
-The foundation day is October 7, and it is also the day of commemorating the Virgin of the Rosary.
-Vega Baja was originally known as Vega-baxa del Naranjal de Nuestra Señora del Rosario (Vega Baja of the Orange Grove of Our Lady of the Rosary).

-Cibuco is one of the rivers that goes through Vega Baja, and is a variation of the name Sebuco, who was a chief or Cacique Taíno of the region.
-These small tribes of Taínos were known to settle in the vicinity of the rivers.
-Although the Cibuco River is prone to floods due to heavy seasonal rains, the benefits provided to the land by the river are numerous.
+Evidence of indigenous settlement in Vega Baja date to as far as 2580 BCE.
+At the time of the Spanish arrival to Puerto Rico during the 16th century, local tribes in the area were led by Sebuco, a cacique or Taíno chief of the region after whom the Cibuco River is named.
+These small tribes of Taínos were known to settle in the vicinity of the rivers, particularly the Indio and Cibuco River, which although prone to seasonal floods, benefit the agricultural activities of the inhabitants.
 Taino rock carvings have been found on some of the exposed reefs in the vicinity of the Cibuco River.
 Among these carvings is one depicting a face and others shaped as fish.
 They are an indication that these reefs were frequented for spear fishing and perhaps other day-to-day activities.
 Other places like Carmelita, Maisabel, Cueva Maldita and Paso del Indio are known as archaeological sites where the aborigines established their communities.